-In general, if the user does not issue a change-channel instruction, or other command, from the remote controller mode, the microcontroller 16 instructs the VDG 23 to remove the graphic overlay 51 from the television receiver, thus presenting only a program signal 55 to the television receiver 27 for viewing.
-The duration of the predetermined read the programming information contained in the overlay.
+In general, if the user does not issue a change-channel instruction, or other command, from the remote controller 40 within a predetermined time interval while in the FLIP mode, the microcontroller 16 instructs the VDG 23 to remove the graphic overlay 51 from the television receiver, thus presenting only a program signal 55 to the television receiver 27 for viewing.
+The duration of the predetermined time interval is such that it allows the user sufficient time to read the programming information contained in the overlay.
 The duration of the predetermined time interval during which the graphic 51 overlay appears is stored in a location in non-volatile memory 20 addressable by the microcontroller 16.
-The user can change the duration of the time interval, 20 by first entering a Viewer Preference mode, and then selecting an "overlay interval" entry.
+The user can change the duration of the time interval. by first entering a Viewer Preference mode, and then selecting an "overlay interval" entry.
 The microcontroller 16 then causes a user prompt to be displayed on the screen which, for example, asks the user to select an appropriate time period for displaying in the graphic overlay on the screen.
 Using the numeric keys, the user can input an appropriate response, for example, a period between 5 and 60 seconds, and then depress ENTER.
 The new interval period is then read and stored by the microcontroller 16 in the overlay time interval location in memory.

-If the user issues a change-channel command from the remote controller 40 before or after the predetermined overlay period has elapsed, either by using the up/down direction arrows 43A, or by entering a desired channel ENTER key 44, the microcontroller 16 will cause the tuner 28 to tune to the desired channel-either the channel immediately preceding or following the current channel when the up or down arrow 43A is used or the specific channel entered on the numeric key pad by the user-and will also search for and immediately cause to be displayed the current program information for that channel.
-Thus, as the user flips through the channels, the program schedule information for any selected channel automatically appears in the graphic overchannel at the particular time occupies the remainder of the screen.
+If the user issues a change-channel command from the remote controller 40 before or after the predetermined 60 overlay period has elapsed, either by using the up/down direction arrows 43A, or by entering a desired channel number using the numeric keys 42 and then depressing the ENTER key 44, the microcontroller 16 will cause the tuner 28 to tune to the desired channel-either the channel immediately preceding or following the current channel when the up or down arrow 43A is used or the specific channel entered on the numeric key pad by the user-and will also search for and immediately cause to be displayed the current program information for that channel.
+Thus, as the user flips through the channels, the program schedule information for any selected channel automatically appears in the graphic overlay 51 while the actual program 55 appearing on the selected 5 channel at the particular time occupies the remainder of the screen.

-The system can also be configured to issue an error message, such as an audible beep or displayed text indicator right direction arrow keys while in the FLIP mode.
+The system can also be configured to issue an error message, such as an audible beep or displayed text indicating an invalid key stroke, if the user depresses either the left 10 or right direction arrow keys while in the FLIP mode.
 BROWSE Mode

-To initiate the BROWSE mode, the user depresses the MODE switch once while in the FLIP mode when using the first embodiment of the remote controller 31 shown in FIG. 55 3.
+To initiate the BROWSE mode, the user depresses the MODE switch once while in the FLIP mode when using the first embodiment of the remote controller 31 shown in FIG. 15 3.
 Utilizing the second embodiment of the remote controller 40 shown in FIG. 4, the user would depress the button below the BROWSE icon 47A.